-The school does all that it reasonably can to limit children's exposure to risks by having a robust monitoring and filtering system in place on all school devices and wif-fi.
-These monitors send and record all misuse of the school computer systems.
-Reports are dealt with immediately by the DSL and IT support in order to do ongoing risk assessments on pupils use of the school's system.
+The school and council does all that it reasonably can to limit children's exposure to risks by having a robust monitoring and filtering system in place on all school devices and wif-fi.
+These monitors send and record all misuse of the school computer systems directly to senior staff members.
+Reports are dealt with immediately by the DSL and IT support in order to do ongoing risk assessments on pupils use of the school's system and escalate concerns when identified.

-The school is aware that risks and harms related to technology evolve rapidly and so carries out an annual review of our online safety.
+The school and E-Safety staff are aware and understand that risks and harms related to technology evolve rapidly and so carry out an annual review of the schools online safety, ensuring that updated provisions are always in place to manage online risks.
 This is supported by an annual risk assessment that considers and reflects the risks the children face.